GustavZJ/slideshow/README.md

 cd slideshow
 sudo bash install.sh
 ```
-Run the next command and follow the instructions, 'uploader' is the default username<br>
+Run the next command and follow the instructions, 'uploader' is the default username. <br>
+Afterwards run the command again without the parameter -c and the username should be admin [DON'T USE -c!]<br>
 Note: No characters are shown doing typing of password
 ```
-sudo htpasswd -c /etc/apache2/.htpasswd uploader sudo raspi-config
+sudo htpasswd -c /etc/apache2/.htpasswd uploader sudo htpasswd /etc/apache2/.htpasswd admin sudo raspi-config
 ```
 Go to system options<br>